Graduate Biomedical Sciences

 This course is designed to: familiarize students with advanced knowledge in bacterial genetics, mutant analysis, molecular biology techniques, recombination, and regulation of gene expression; prepare them to be able to better evaluate the literature about microbial pathogenesis; and to help them better investigate microbial pathogenesis and infectious disease outcomes and treatments.
 In this course, we emphasize the training of critical thinking and foster the ability of students to design their own experiments to solve scientific problems in bacteriology.
 The goal of the course is to provide a strong foundation for advanced bacteriology and pathogenesis classes, and for doing research in any bacteriology lab.

 PHR 611.
-Foundations of Pharmacology & Toxicology.
+Physiological Principles of Pharmacology & Toxicology.
 3 Hours.

 This course will introduce the student to the use, mechanism of action and physiological properties of major families of drugs that affect the cardiovascular system, autonomic nervous system (ANS) and central nervous system (CNS).
 Lectures will provide an overview of nervous system / cardiovascular physiology and pathophysiology that results from various diseases, disorders and injuries, the drugs used to treat these conditions and their mechanisms of action.
 Both classical drugs and newer classes of drugs will be discussed for both their therapeutic value and also their use in different research settings.
 This course will be taught using a combination of traditional didactic lectures and student participation through discussion of seminal research papers and presentations.

 PHR 613.
 Systems Physiology and Pharmacology II.
 3 Hours.